Securing a future for imperilled wildlife in Sulawesi - Biome Conservation

 Threats:

 Both maleos and sea turtles have undergone population declines from rampant harvesting of their eggs by local people.
-Bat populations, which play a vital role in maintaining the health of Tompotika’s native forests, and forest-dwelling anoas and babirusas have also declined under heavy hunting pressure fueled by the demand of expanding bushmeat markets in North Sulawesi.
-Tompotika’s native forests face threats of illegal logging, conversion for oil palm plantations, slash and burn agriculture, and mining.
+Fruit bats, which play a vital role in maintaining the health of Tompotika’s native forests, and forest-dwelling anoas and babirusas have declined under heavy hunting pressure fueled by the rising demand of bushmeat markets in North Sulawesi.
+Tompotika’s native forests face threats of illegal logging, conversion for oil palm plantations, slash and burn agriculture, and nickel mining.

 Actions & Results:

 Guarding and patrolling of maleo and sea turtle nesting beaches by local conservation staff and villagers has almost completely eliminated poaching.
 Over 7,000 maleo eggs have been saved, and the number of adult maleos returning to nest in the area has more than tripled.
 The area’s key bat roosting site has been officially declared a protected area.
 Community education is building pride in the protection of iconic wildlife species.
-This is reflected in the high attendence at a wildlife conservation festival that is held every two years and travels village to village, like a circus.
+This is reflected in the high attendance at a wildlife conservation festival that is held every two years and travels village to village, like a circus.
+Everyone in the community turns out for this festival!

 Location: